How People Experience Decision-Making and Digital Systems in 2026

 Use of digital and AI systems tends to be selective rather than automatic.
 People often incorporate them into their decision process when they want additional clarity, structure, or a way to check their thinking, rather than treating them as the primary source of a decision.
 This pattern shows that digital and AI systems are most often used as decision support rather than decision-makers.

-People tend to rely more on digital or AI systems when decisions feel uncertain or effortful, rather than using them consistently across all decisions.
+People tend to rely more on digital or AI systems when decisions feel uncertain, complex, or effortful, rather than using them consistently across all decisions.

 58%